a couple doing a pregnancy photosession in Slovakia

 pregnant lady on a pier with a boat, sea and mountains in the background

-It’s a good idea to always have your pregnant passport with you even if you’re just going for a walk.
+It’s a good idea to have your pregnant passport with you.
 If something happens, the doctors then will have all the basic information that they need.

 Keep your seatbelt fastened low

-Below the belly, to be exact, both in a car and in an airplane.
-The seatbelt should be fastened somewhere on the hipbones.
+Below the belly, both in a car and in an airplane.
+The seatbelt should be fastened on the hipbones.

 It’s so that in case of an accident the impact is not on the belly, which is very dangerous for the baby’s health.